palomachain/pigeon/README.md

     base-rpc-url: https://ropsten.infura.io/v3/d697ced03e7c49209a1fe2a1c8858821
     keyring-pass-env-name: ROPSTEN_PASS
     signing-key: 0x378d6991F6b5207d7cC2b5270AD2Afb3Dd328E82
-    keyring-dir: ~/.sparrow/keys/evm/ropsten
+    keyring-dir: ~/.pigeon/keys/evm/ropsten
 ```

 Important things to set up are:
   - for paloma key:
 	- keyring-dir
       - right now it's not really super important where this points.
-The important things for the future is that Sparrow needs to send transactions to Paloma using it's validator (operator) key!
+The important things for the future is that pigeon needs to send transactions to Paloma using it's validator (operator) key!
 	  - it's best to leave it as is
 	- keyring-pass-env-name
 	  - this one is super important!